paullabonne/BayesMultiMode/tests/testthat/_snaps/bayes_mode.md

     Code
       summary(bayesmode)
     Output
-      Posterior probability of multimodality is 1
+      The posterior probability of multimodality is 1

+       The most likely number of modes is 2

       Inference results on the number of modes: p_nb_modes (matrix, dim 1x2):